-The South Royalton Legal Clinic (SRLC) serves Vermont residents* who are unable to afford counsel and who need assistance with issues such as bankruptcy, children’s rights, domestic violence, housing, family-based immigration, family law, landlord/tenant, social security disability, wills and will be expanding that representation to cover veterans issues.
+The South Royalton Legal Clinic (SRLC) serves Vermont residents* who are unable to afford counsel and who need assistance with issues such as bankruptcy, children’s rights, domestic violence, housing, family-based immigration, family law, landlord/tenant, social security disability, wills and now veterans issues.
 Working under state and federal student practice rules, more than 40 Vermont Law School student clinicians and work-study students help to represent clients in over 200 court and administrative hearings per year.
 The clinic has trained many of the leading legal service providers in Vermont.

 Under the guidance of experienced staff attorneys, VLS students represent clients in state and federal court, and administrative hearings.
 They develop court cases from start to finish; this includes interviewing and counseling clients; conducting negotiation, research, case and statutory analysis; discovery, writing briefs and motions; and preparing for and presenting the case at trial.
 VLS students have also been involved in Vermont Supreme Court and U.S. District Court cases that have set precedents or clarified important points of law.